-Our previous studies found that coating the surface of hydrogel with amino oligosaccharides can prolong the release time of drugs loaded in the hydrogel (ALA-gel)^[25].
+Our previous studies found that coating the surface of hydrogel with amino oligosaccharides can prolong the release time of drugs loaded in the hydrogel (ALA-gel) (Xiang et al., 2019).
 However, amino oligosaccharides are highly soluble in water, resulting in the slow dissolve of the ALA-gel surface and the reduced drug release time from the ALA-gel.
 To overcome the drawbacks of ALA-gel and improve the sustained release of drugs loaded in the hydrogel, a multiple-functional sodium alginate-lentinan hydrogel (SL-gel) with a dense chitosan shell (CSL-gel) was developed aiming at improving the control efficacy against plant virus diseases.
 As expected, CSL-gel exhibited stable and sustained LNT release and broad-spectrum anti-virus activities.
-The sustainable and controlled release of calcium ions activated the expression of CML30 that enhances the resistance of tobacco against virus with a lasting time up to 30 days after CSL-gel treatment.
+According to the RNA-seq, the sustainable and controlled release of calcium ions activated the expression of CML19 that enhances the resistance of tobacco against TMV with a lasting time up to 30 days after CSL-gel treatment.